- J.D., University of Chicago Law School, with honors (2003); Articles Editor, University of Chicago Legal Forum

 Mark Johnson is lead counsel in complex commercial litigation and arbitration matters for several Fortune 1000 corporations and sophisticated individuals.
-Mark regularly brings and defends lawsuits involving trade secrets and other intellectual property, professional liability, the enforcement of contractual and fiduciary duties, and international business disputes.
+Mark regularly brings and defends lawsuits involving trade secrets, trademarks, and other intellectual property; professional liability; the enforcement of contractual and fiduciary duties; finance and securities; and international business disputes.

 Before becoming an attorney, Mark taught philosophy to undergraduates at Purdue University.
 He learned to explain complicated material in a clear, concise, and entertaining manner.
 He brings those skills to bear every time he represents a client in court or before an arbitration panel.

 When he is not assisting clients, Mark can often be found rowing on the Mississippi River or spending time with his family.

 - Lead Counsel in Litigation To Enforce Settlement Agreement.
 Mark recently represented a Fortune 100 company seeking to recover seven-figures owed under a settlement agreement.
 The case was litigated in state court in Tennessee, and the court granted Greene Espel’s client summary judgment on all claims.

 - Lead Counsel for Financial Services Firm in Trade Secret and Non-Solicitation Suit.
 Mark represented a major financial services firm in federal litigation and companion FINRA arbitration seeking the return of nonpublic personal and financial information and to enforce non-solicitation agreements.

 - Lead Counsel in Multiple Trade Secret and Non-Solicitation Matters.
 Mark regularly represents a Fortune 100 company in matters seeking to protect the client’s intellectual property, its customer and vendor relationships, and its rights under various commercial contracts.